calum-m708/rateify-client/README.md

 ![Trello](./readme-screenshots/trello.PNG)

 We knew that we wanted to populate the app with a decent amount of seed data, so when it was deployed there was enough there for the app to feel 'alive'.
-Before we even started coding, we decided that whenever any of us had spare time, we should try put together seed data in a shared Google Sheet.
+Before we even started coding, we decided that whenever any of us had spare time, we should try to put together seed data in a shared Google Sheet.
 We used a `join()` in the Google Sheet to get this data into a form that could easily be copied and pasted into our code.

 ![Google Sheet Seed Data](./readme-screenshots/seeddata.PNG)